sethnlewis/Predicting-Political-Revolutions/README.md

 The first dataset, used as the center of the analysis, is incredibly valuable.
 It is described in the source documentation as "an effort to understand citizen movements against governments, what citizens want when they demonstrate against governments, and how governments respond to citizens.
 The MM data cover 162 countries between 1990 and 2018.
 These data contain events where 50 or more protesters publicly demonstrate against government, resulting in more than 10,000 protest events.
 Each event records location, protest size, protester demands, and government responses." [(1)](https://massmobilization.github.io/about.html) The project is sponsored by the Political Instability Task Force (PITF).
 The PITF is funded by the Central Intelligence Agency (CIA). [(1)](https://massmobilization.github.io/about.html) Throughout the  analysis, this dataset is referred to as the "Protests" dataset.

 Although the data source does specify that the dataset is not entirely comprehensive of all country across this entire time period.
 That said, it does contain over 17,000 recorded protests, each composed of 31 features.
 The data span 167 countries from 1990 to 2020.
-Seemingly the only large country to be ommitted is the United States, which is undoubtedly tied back to the source of the project funding.
+Seemingly the only large country to be ommitted is the United States, which is certainly not a coincidence and can undoubtedly be tied back to the source of the project funding.

 #### Citation: